 Technology, however, is only applied to the front end.
 The actual investment and account management – the back end – is still executed by traditional advisors.
 Technology assisted advisors are able to leverage the efficiency of Internet marketing to charge less and require smaller minimums than traditional advisors, but they don’t leverage the full power of automation to drive costs to a minimum.
 Two examples of technology assisted advisors are startups like Personal Capital as well as Vanguard’s Personal Advisor Services.
 Personal Capital charges an annual advisory fee of 0.90% and requires a minimum account of $100,000.
 Vanguard charges an annual advisory fee of 0.30% and requires a minimum account of $50,000 to access a blind pool of advisors or $500,000 to be assigned a permanent advisor.

 Automated investment services (AIS) like Wealthfront solely rely on software to acquire and manage client accounts.
 They do not require or offer the opportunity to talk to an advisor because everything, including deposits, withdrawals, transfers, reporting, tax minimization and of course investment management, is done via a web or mobile interface (they do, of course, provide access to client service professionals for technical support).
 The benefit of a software-based solution is that it is much lower cost and has much lower minimums than the two previously described services.
-In Wealthfront’s case our minimum is only $500.
-We don’t charge any advisory fees on the first $10,000 we manage for you, and then only 0.25% thereafter.
+In Wealthfront’s case our minimum is only $500 and we only charge a low 0.25% annual advisory fee.

 |Methods of delivering investment management services|